robbintt/outlines/digests/spiral-dynamics-integral-audiobook.md

 - Author: Don Beck
 - Speaker: Don Beck

-I had to return this book because the author slowly rambles longer until he no longer performs complete sentences (perform because the author is the speaker).
+I had to return this book because the author slowly rambles in longer increments until he no longer performs complete sentences (perform because the author is the speaker).

 ## Trent's Summary

 I can't say I really disagree with the main thrust of these systems being built on each other like scaffolding.
-But I don't see the systems as any of the following
+But I don't see the systems as any of the following:

 - particularly comprehensive
 - a good prognosticative tool